 Multi-Level Troops, always use the adult-to-girl ratio for the lowest grade level in the troop.
 For example, if the troop consists of Daisies and Brownies, the Daisy adult-to-girl.

 Girl Scouts at all levels may participate in day trips, backyard camping and non-camping overnights at places such as the YMCA, church, school or leader’s home.
-Other types of trips are dependent upon age and level:

 Filing a Claim

 IMPORTANT NOTICE: Girl Scout coverage is secondary to any health insurance a member already has (with the exception of 3P and 3PI coverage for travel, above, which must be purchased).
 Submit your claim to your primary health insurance company first.
-When you receive an Explanation of Benefits statement, send it to your Community Engagement Manager, or the Senior Manager, Risk Management if the incident occurred on a trip, with your itemized bill and the completed claim form.
+When you receive an Explanation of Benefits statement, send it to your Community Engagement Manager, or the Director of Risk Management if the incident occurred on a trip, with your itemized bill and the completed claim form.
 Payment will be made to the provider(s) of service (hospital, physician, etc.) unless a paid receipt statement accompanies the bill at the time the claim is submitted.

 A Certificate of Insurance (COI) is a form that identifies how much insurance coverage the holder possesses.